pratikone/pratikone.github.io/_posts/2020-06-07-anatomy-of-windows-hello-world.md

     }
 ```

 Message loop code is what is responsible for filing up this message queue.
 There has to be only one message loop per thread.
 This message queue is hidden and not accessible by your code.
 It is handled entirely by the OS.
-All your code can do is to remove the topmost message from this queue using GetMessage() api call.
-This message is then translated for keyboard input so that it can handle shortcut keys and do other keyboard input processing (https://stackoverflow.com/questions/12581889/why-exactly-translatemessage) and then it is dispatched to the handler function WndProc (discussed below).
-GetMessage is a blocking function so it will wait if the loop is empty.
+All your code can do is to remove the topmost message from this queue using `GetMessage()` api call.
+This message is then translated for keyboard input so that it can handle shortcut keys and do other keyboard input processing ([Read more here on TranslateMessage](https://stackoverflow.com/questions/12581889/why-exactly-translatemessage)).
+After that, it is dispatched to the handler function WndProc (discussed below).  `GetMessage` is a blocking function so it will wait if the loop is empty.
 But this doesn’t mean your UI will be unresponsive.
-An alternative to that is PeekMessage function which can peek and tell if there is a message on top of the queue.
-Since it won’t block, it is good for certain scenarios to do a “Peek” before a “Get”.
+An alternative to that is `PeekMessage` function which can peek and tell if there is a message on top of the queue.
+Since it won't block, it is good for certain scenarios to do a *"Peek"* before a *"Get"*.